-This hearty White Beans & Ham Soup is perfect for cold, blustery days – filled with rich, bold flavors and full of vegetables, ham and beans.
+This hearty White Beans and Ham Soup is perfect for cold, blustery days – filled with rich, bold flavors and full of vegetables, ham and beans.

 Yesterday was one of those cold, wet, blustery days.
 A perfect day to stay inside and cook something hearty and warm.